timeplus-io/proton/examples/coinbase/README.md

 ## Create a ingest data pipeline

-run command `make create` to create following benthos data pipeline, note you need install `jq` and `curl` to run this command
+run command `make create` to create following Benthos data pipeline, note you need install `jq` and `curl` to run this command

 ```
 input: